jimklimov/git-refrepo-scripts/README.md

 something that Jenkins did very rarely (once a day) relying on webhooks.
 Alas, those don't exist for tightly firewalled CI farms.

+* It is possible to also define a simple job on your Jenkins instance, utilizing an agent that has write-access to the persistent git-cache location, to maintain this repository (trigger rescans so the cache stays relevant).
+Be sure to set `REFREPODIR_MODE` for those runs, either from environment or by using a `.gitcache.conf` file in the refrepo dir.

 Hope this helps,
 Jim Klimov